conor-b-abraham/FibMap/README.md

-saltbridge_color_3     = # Color of dashed line for salt bridges that are intra- and inter-layer pistacking_color_1     = # Line color for pi stacking interactions pistacking_color_2     = # Fill for pi stacking interactions water_color            = # Color of water channel regions water_opacity          = # Opacity of water channel regions
-zipper_color           = # Color of hydrophobic zipper regions
+saltbridge_color_3     = # Color of dashed line for salt bridges that are intra- and inter-layer pistacking_color_1     = # Line color for pi stacking interactions pistacking_color_2     = # Fill for pi stacking interactions waterbridge_color_1    = # Line color for water bridges waterbridge_color_2    = # line color for water bridges that are both intra- and inter-layer water_color            = # Color of water channel regions water_opacity          = # Opacity of water channel regions zipper_color           = # Color of hydrophobic zipper regions